 Structure and Function

 The medial rectus is an adductor, and functions along with the lateral rectus which abducts the eye.
 These two muscles allow the eyes to move from side to side.
-With head facing straight and the eyes facing straight ahead, the eyes are said to be in primary gaze.
+With the head facing straight and the eyes facing straight ahead, the eyes are said to be in primary gaze.
 From this position, an action from an extraocular muscle produces a secondary or tertiary action.
-Although the globe can be moved about 50 degrees from primary position, usually during normal eye movement only 15 degrees of extraocular muscle movement occurs before the head movement begins.
+Although the globe can be moved about 50 degrees from the primary position, usually during normal eye movement only 15 degrees of extraocular muscle movement occurs before the head movement begins.

 Each of the extraocular muscles has a functional insertion point, which is at the closest point where the muscle first contacts the globe.
 This point forms a tangential line from the globe to the muscle origin and is known as the arc of contact.
 The medial rectus has an arc of contact of 7 mm, whereas the lateral rectus has an arc of contact of 12 mm.

 The mesenchyme of the head, including the orbit and its structures, arise primarily from two precursors, mesoderm, and neural crest cells.
 The extraocular muscles originate from mesoderm, but the satellite and connective tissue of the muscle arises from neural crest cells.
 Most of the remaining connective tissue of the orbit also is derived from neural crest cells.